galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial, you have annotated, scored and regressed out the effects of the cell cycle genes.
+In this tutorial, you have annotated, scored, and regressed out the effects of the cell cycle genes.
 You have also created PCA plots of the data before and after regression to visualise the effects.

 You can now continue to analyse this data by returning to the Preparing coordinates step in the [Filter, Plot and Explore](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.html) tutorial.
 If you use the `CellCycle_Regressed` dataset (which you may now want to rename as `Use_me_Scaled` since that is the name used in the main tutorial), you should notice some differences in your results compared to those shown there because the cell cycle genes have been regressed out.